 Putting it in the right spots when people are ready to learn more or buy is when they are likely to get the right attention.

 The 4 areas of a website where you can place a banner:

 There are many different ways you can arrange a banner or banners on your website:

 - You can have it be a pop up window which directs people anywhere.
-I’ve never done this on this website before, but I have a number of successful friends in the business who say it works very well.

 - You can have banners arranged on either side of your website (left or right).